Hernia Mesh Lawsuit

 Hernia mesh is a surgical implant used to repair torn or damaged tissue to quicken the recovery process after hernia surgery.
 However, some patients that have received a hernia mesh implant have suffered severe complications that damaged their intestines, bowels and abdomen.

 If you or a loved one needed revision surgery due to complications caused by a hernia mesh implant, you may be eligible to file a hernia mesh lawsuit.
 Thousands of lawsuits are currently pending against multiple manufacturers, most of which are part of a federal multidistrict litigation.

 The Bloomington defective product lawyers at TSR Injury Law are currently investigating these kinds of claims.
 We are prepared to review your situation and discuss your legal options during a free, no-obligation consultation.
-Over more than two decades, our firm has recovered more than $150 million for our clients, including a $3.75 million settlement in a defective product case.
+Over more than two decades, our firm has recovered $300 million for our clients, including a $3.75 million settlement in a defective product case.
 Co-founder and managing partner Steve Terry is on the Minnesota Association for Justice Board of Governors.